fossMeDaddy/dbdaddy/README.md

 ---
 > DISCLAIMER:
 > you might draw a conclusion that these docs are mean to read, and you're not wrong! but that's the whole satire :)
+---
+### Message to people who installed `DBDaddy`

+okay first of all thank you! issues tab is always open for any bug encountered or contribution...

+and second,

+did you even read the fuckin source code?

+it could've been a fuckin malware...

+bro wtf?!